mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 10 April 2025

-- The average temperature today is 2.77˚C,
+- The average temperature today is 2.84˚C,
-- With highs of 4.97˚C and lows of 2.04˚C,
+- With highs of 4.42˚C and lows of 1.49˚C,
-- It may feel like 0.85˚C with clear sky
+- It may feel like 0.76˚C with few clouds
-- The wind speed is 1.93m/s and visibility is 10000m
+- The wind speed is 2.08m/s and visibility is 10000m
-- The pressure is 1032hPa and humidity is 87%
+- The pressure is 1032hPa and humidity is 85%
 - The sun will rise at 05:22 and set at 18:56

 <!-- weather_marker ends -->